The Bankrate promise

 Some premium cards, including The Platinum Card® from American Express and other Amex cards, even offer annual credits that can help directly reimburse your spending.

-This card also comes with up to a $200 airline fee credit each year that can help consumers save money when they fly with a specific airline.
-However, you really need to know how this credit works to make the most of it.
+The Amex airline fee reimbursement, in particular, can help frequent travelers save money when they fly with a specific airline.
+Here’s more about how this credit works so you can make the most of it each year.

-The Amex airline fee credit is good for one airline of your choosing, and you have to commit to that airline once per year in January.
-You can do so by logging into your Amex account or visiting www.americanexpress.com/airlinechoice.
-Once you make your selection, you’ll receive up to $200 in automatic credits to your credit card when you use it to pay for “incidental travel expenses.”
+The fee credit is good for one airline of your choosing, and you have to pre-select that airline once per year in January.
+You can do so by logging in to your Amex account online.
+Once you make your selection, you’ll receive up to the allotted amount in automatic credits to your credit card when you use it to pay for “incidental travel expenses.”

-Note that this credit will be applied to your credit card automatically within four weeks of a qualified charge posting to your account.
-You can also qualify for this credit in any increments you want, meaning you don’t have to use all $200 of your credit at once.
+Amex will apply the credit to your statement automatically within four weeks of a qualified charge posting to your account.
+You can also make qualifying purchases in any increment, meaning you don’t have to use the full credit all at once.

 The first step to maximizing the Amex airline fee credit is making sure you pick your airline strategically.
-You do get the chance to switch up your chosen airline in January of each year, but you cannot switch your preferred airline in the middle of the year if your travel plans change.
+You can switch up your chosen airline by Jan.
+31 of each year, but you cannot switch your preferred airline in the middle of the year if your travel plans change.

 - Alaska Airlines